 Having said that, the best 65-inch TVs aren't limited to just including the most expensive models – there are loads of mid-range and budget models that come in this size, which is great, because it means you get to choose exactly how you want to balance features, image quality and price.

 The best 65-inch TVs are large enough that not every living room (and not every TV stand) can fit them easily, unlike the best 43-inch TVs or 50-inch TVs – they're often easier to fit if you wall mount them.
 But if you can fit them in, they're worth the trouble, because the extra 10 inches you get over the best 55-inch TVs adds a huge amount of overall area – it's a huge step up in cinematic wonder.

 That last part is exactly why sales of 65-inch TVs have grown rapidly in recent years (behind only the best 75-inch TVs for speed of growth) – they really make the most of the HDR performance that the best OLED TVs give you, and they're where the extra resolution of the best 8K TVs starts to make itself stand out.

-In the past, a screen this big would have taken up too much space (even more so than now), cost a fortune and looked terrible with standard-definition content.
-All this has changed, and you can now find one of the best 65-inch 4K smart TVs to fit every need – you'll find high-priced premium sets here as well as some of the best TVs under £1000 and best TVs under $1000 (though, sadly, great 65-inch models don't rank among the best TVs under £500 yet).
+So many of the best TVs really getting to show you what they can do at this kind of size, and that means both high-priced premium sets as well as some of the best TVs under £1000 and best TVs under $1000 (though, sadly, great 65-inch models don't rank among the best TVs under £500 yet).